katha-ai/VELOCITI/README.md

                       --num_workers 0 \
                       --eval_type entail
 ```
-Use `eval_type` arguement to swicth between mcq and enatailment evaluation schemes.
+Use `eval_type` argument to swicth between mcq and enatailment evaluation schemes.

 The above scripts generate `.csv` files containing the predictions for each sample in the dataset.
 After this, run `metrics.py` to compute the metrics mentioned in the paper.